apasciuto/DataScience/Capstone/README.md

 The Data has been collected from TalkingData SDK integrated within mobile apps.
 TalkingData is China’s largest third-party mobile data platform and is integrated in more than 70% of the 500 million mobile devices active daily in China.

-*Full recognition and consent from individual user of these apps have been obtained, and appropriate measures have been taken to protect the privacy of these individuals.*

 ## One Day in China
 ![OSXterminal](images/map.gif)